4WD Omni-Directional Smart Rover with Wi-Fi Teleoperation

 The car operates in two primary modes: an autonomous mode where it navigates independently using a front-facing ultrasonic sensor to detect and avoid obstacles, and a manual mode where it is piloted remotely.
 Thanks to the upgraded 4WD mecanum wheels, the rover is capable of omnidirectional movement, allowing for advanced maneuvers such as lateral parking.

-For teleoperation, an ESP8266 module acts as a Wi-Fi bridge, allowing the user to control the rover's movements using a custom joystick.
+For teleoperation, an ESP8266 module acts as a Wi-Fi bridge, allowing the user to control the rover's movements remotely.
 Additionally, the rover features an acoustic parking assist.
 When reversing, a rear-facing ultrasonic sensor continuously monitors the distance to obstacles behind the car, triggering a passive buzzer to beep faster as it approaches a wall.
-The user can switch between autonomous and manual modes via the Wi-Fi app, alternatively a custom joystick or by pressing the physical blue USER button on the Nucleo board as an instant failsafe override.
+The user can switch between autonomous and manual modes via the Wi-Fi app, or by pressing the physical blue USER button on the Nucleo board as an instant failsafe override.

 Motivation

 I chose this project to practically apply embedded systems concepts, particularly concurrent task scheduling and state machine logic.
 Upgrading from a standard 2WD differential drive to a 4WD mecanum system introduces interesting challenges in motor control and PWM synchronization.
-The addition of lateral parking and a custom joystick makes the system far more interactive and closer to modern automotive assist technologies.
+The addition of lateral parking makes the system far more interactive and closer to modern automotive assist technologies.

 Architecture